kuncung38/portfolio-website/README.md

 # proper-website
-This time it is a more proper profile wbpage
+This time it is a more proper profile webpage